QEMU: Tiny Code Generator

-The Tiny Code Generator (TCG) aims to remove the shortcoming of relying on a particular version of GCC or any compiler, instead incorporating the compiler into other tasks performed by QEMU at run time.
-The whole translation task thus consists of two parts: basic blocks of target code (TBs) being rewritten in TCG ops – a kind of machine-independent intermediate notation, and subsequently this notation being compiled for the host's architecture by TCG.
-Optional optimization passes are performed between them, for a just-in-time compiler (JIT) mode.
+Since QEMU Version 0.10.0 the Tiny Code Generator (TCG) replaced the previous DynGen system, which relied on GCC 3.x to work.

+As QEMU runs basic blocks of target code are translated into a machine-independent intermediate representation known as TCG ops.
+The operations then go through simple optimization passes before being passed to the backend which will emit target code for the host's architecture.
 TCG requires dedicated code written to support every architecture it runs on, so that the JIT knows what to translate the TCG ops to.
 If no dedicated JIT code is available for the architecture, TCG falls back to a slow interpreter mode called TCG Interpreter (TCI).
-It also requires updating the target code to use TCG ops instead of the old DynGen ops.

-Starting with QEMU Version 0.10.0, TCG ships with the QEMU stable release.
-It replaces DynGen, which relied on GCC 3.x to work.

 Accelerator

 KQEMU was a Linux kernel module, also written by Fabrice Bellard, which notably sped up emulation of x86 or x86-64 guests on platforms with the same CPU architecture.
 This worked by running user mode code (and optionally some kernel code) directly on the host computer's CPU, and by using processor and peripheral emulation only for kernel-mode and real-mode code.
 KQEMU could execute code from many guest operating systems even if the host CPU did not support hardware-assisted virtualization.
 KQEMU was initially a closed-source product available free of charge but starting from version 1.3.0pre10 (February 2007), it was relicensed under the GNU General Public License.
 QEMU versions starting with 0.12.0 (As of August 2009) support large memory which makes them incompatible with KQEMU.
 Newer releases of QEMU have completely removed support for KQEMU.

 QVM86 was a GNU GPLv2 licensed drop-in replacement for the then closed-source KQEMU.
 The developers of QVM86 ceased development in January 2007.

 Kernel-based Virtual Machine (KVM) has mostly taken over as the Linux-based hardware-assisted virtualization solution for use with QEMU following the lack of support for KQEMU and QVM86.
 QEMU can also use KVM on other architectures like ARM and MIPS.

 Intel's Hardware Accelerated Execution Manager (HAXM) is an open-source alternative to KVM for x86-based hardware-assisted virtualization on NetBSD, Linux, Windows and macOS using Intel VT.
 As of 2013 Intel mostly solicits its use with QEMU for Android development.
 Starting with version 2.9.0, the official QEMU includes support for HAXM, under the name Hax.

 QEMU also supports the following accelerators: